-- Right-click on the printer and select Properties…
+- Next, right-click on the printer you want to manage and choose Properties…

-- Turn off (disable) the Enable advanced printing features
+- Uncheck the box next to Enable advanced printing features.

 One other added benefit of this change is that rendering load is transferred from the server to the client (clients render the jobs into PostScript/PCL rather than the server), and hence this reduces the load on the server.
 It also reduced the probability of a spooler crash on the server.
 Because the server does not participate in rendering, a “buggy driver” will not crash at the server level.
 Instead any problems are only observed on a single workstation.